 And finally, the famous English writer Charles Dickens, during the period when he was writing many of his major works, “he was also the publisher, editor, and a major contributor to the journals Household Words (1850–1859) and All the Year Round (1858–1870).
 In “Volume V, from March 30, 1861 to September 21, 1861,” in a piece entitled “Queen of the Blue Stockings,” from April 20, 1861, Ralph Thrale is mentioned in a history of the Barclay Perkins brewery to give context to his tale:

-Today is the 38th birthday of Jeff Bell, whose alter ego was, until a few years ago, Stonch, one of England’s best bloggers.
-He had retired from blogging to concentrate on his new job as landlord of a London pub, The Gunmakers, in Clerkenwell, a village in the heart of London.
-I stopped by to meet Jeff on my way back from a trip to Burton-on-Trent a few years ago.
+Today is the 39th birthday of Jeff Bell, whose alter ego was, until several years ago, Stonch, one of England’s best bloggers.
+He retired from blogging to concentrate on his new job as landlord of a London pub, The Gunmakers, in Clerkenwell, a village in the heart of London.
+I stopped by to meet Jeff on my way back from a trip to Burton-on-Trent years ago.
 And several years back, I saw Jeff several times during GBBF week.
-But later, the blogging started up again, and he moved on from that pub, and for a time he was the landlord of the Finborough Arms in Earl’s Court, next to the Finborough Theatre, but he’s moved on from there, as well.
-Now he describes himself as an “Englishman living in Tuscany.”
-Nice work, if you can get it.
+But later, the blogging started up again, and he moved on from that pub, and for a time he was the landlord of the Finborough Arms in Earl’s Court, next to the Finborough Theatre, but he’s moved on from there, and for awhile was tramping around Italy as an “Englishman living in Tuscany.”
+But he’s back in England, and has taken up residence in the East Sussex town of Rye as the publican and proprietor of the Ypres Castle Inn.
 Join me in wishing Jeff a very happy birthday.

 Jeff Bell, a.k.a.
 Stonch, at The Gunmakers Pub in central London.